Black Appalachians find hope in national reckoning on race

 The experience helped transform Hogg’s own idea of her community in eastern Kentucky.

 Though the majority of Black Kentuckians live in the metropolitan areas of Louisville and Lexington, many have resided in the mountains in the east for generations.
-However, pervasive stereotypes of Appalachia — that its residents are predominantly white, poor and, at best, ignorant about race relations, at worst, racist — ignore the presence of Black people in the region and the history of multiracial coalitions that marched for racial justice and worker’s rights there, notes University of Tennessee at Knoxville sociologist Enkeshi El-Amin.
+However, pervasive stereotypes of Appalachia — that its residents are predominantly white, poor and, at best, ignorant about race relations and, at worst, racist — ignore the presence of Black people in the region and the history of multiracial coalitions that marched for racial justice and workers’ rights there, notes University of Tennessee at Knoxville sociologist Enkeshi El-Amin.

 “Invisibility is a major part of the experience of Black folks in Appalachia,” said El-Amin, who also co-hosts the Black in Appalachia podcast.
 “You don’t think of a movement like Black Lives Matter of being something that is vibrant in a region like this, right?
 Because you don’t think of Black people when you think of this region.”